j4w8n/supakit/README.md

 ```

 > By default SvelteKit sets `httpOnly` and `secure` to `true`, and `sameSite` to `lax`.
-> The only exception, for passing in your own cookie options, is that we discourge setting `httpOnly`.
-Supakit relies on this value to be `true` for better cookie security.
+> Supakit relies on the `httpOnly` value to be `true` for better cookie security.
 Typescript will show an error if you try to pass it in.

-If you need to set cookies yourself, you can import `getCookieOptions()` or use `event.locals.cookie_options` if available.
+If you need to set your own cookies, you can import `getCookieOptions()` on the client or server side, or use `event.locals.cookie_options` on the server-side.

 Examples:
 ```ts